luantoningalvan/ancaphub/.github/CONTRIBUTING.md

 Don't worry.
 We're a community and as such we make no judgements.
 Feel free to express yourself - in a simple way - and to contribute.

-### Code of conduct

-You can check our [code of conduct](CODE_OF_CONDUCT.md) so that you can understand what kind of conduct we do value, and what we do not.

 ## What can I do to make AncapHub better?